-We spoke with a range of people about Alistre Lodge.
-They included six people who lived at the home, two relatives, the registered manager and seven staff members.
+We spoke with a range of people about The Knowle Care Home.
+They included 18 people who lived at the home, three relatives, the registered manager and four staff members.
 Prior to our inspection visit we contacted the commissioning department at Lancashire county council.
 In addition we contacted Healthwatch Lancashire.
 Healthwatch Lancashire is an independent consumer champion for health and social care.
 This helped us to gain a balanced overview of what people experienced accessing the service.

-We looked at care records of four people, staff training records, medication documentation and records relating to the management of the home.
+We looked at care records of five people, staff training records, medication documentation and records related to the management of the home.
 We looked at recruitment procedures and checked staffing levels.
 We also checked the building to ensure it was clean, hygienic and a safe place for people to live.